Lough Foyle to Lough Swilly

 The almost land locked Lough Foyle creates a natural boundary between Co.
 Derry in Northern Ireland and Donegal in the Republic.
 The lakes and rivers which form the Foyle catchment fall under the jurisdiction of the Loughs Agency which is a cross border, Government body with a remit to “provide effective management, development, conservation, and promotion of fisheries and marine tourism in Loughs Foyle and Carlingford”.

-Below the R238 coast road, north of Muff, in the vicinity of Quigley’s Point (A see map below) there are patches of lugworm, which can be dug fairly easily, on the foreshore at low tide.
+Below the R238 coast road, north of Muff, in the vicinity of Quigley’s Point A (see map here) there are patches of lugworm, which can be dug fairly easily, on the foreshore at low tide.
 Some small harbour ragworm can also be dug in the same area while crab can be found in the weed margins during summer.
 Spinning from the Old Pilot Pier (1) produces mackerel at high water during the summer.
 Distance casting will yield flounder, dab, dogfish and occasional ray, while ground-baiting beside the jetty will attract mullet.
 There is an old slipway at the pier which can be used to launch or retrieve small boats two hours either side of high water.

 Boats can also be launched at Moville (2) where mackerel and mullet can also be caught from the pier, mainly on float fishing tackle.
 Bottom fishing yields conger, and fish over the specimen weight of 18kg have been recorded.
 Greencastle (3) is a busy commercial fishing port and is also the landing stage for a cross Lough ferry.
 Pier fishing yields conger to bottom fished baits, particularly at night, while float fishing produces a wide range of species including, wrasse, immature coalfish, mackerel and mullet in summer.
 There is a slipway in the harbour where small boats can be launched on most stages of the tide.